BCLibraries/burns-exhibits/content/harp-traditions-of-ireland/thomas-moore.md

 ---
-title: "Large image gallery page"
+title: "Thomas Moore"
-description: ""
+description: "Thomas Moore and the continuing harp revival"

 # Page order (1 is 1st page, etc.)
-weight:  3
+weight:  4
 alwaysopen: true

 # Change to false to publish.